 What is Test Driven Development (TDD)?

 Usually, you write a piece of code and then – at best case scenario – you write tests for it.
 Put simply, TDD turns this sequence around.
-First your write tests, then you write a code.
+First your write tests, then you write code.

 - is an evolutionary approach to development which combines test-first development where you write a test before you write production code to fulfill that test and refactoring (@scottwambler, agiledata.org),